logzio/documentation/docs/_include/general-shipping/gcp-logs.md

 ### Run Google Cloud Shell configuration

 [Click this link](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/logzio/logzio-google-pubsub
-), to clone the solution's repo and use it in your Google Cloud Shell.
+) to clone the solution's repo and use it in your Google Cloud Shell.

-You may encounter a pop up window.
-Check the `Trust repo` checkbox, and press `Confirm`.
+If a pop-up window appears, check the `Trust repo` box and press `Confirm`.

 ### Run setup script in Google Cloud Shell